- Who can see my health records?

 Rutgers University does require proof of vaccination for the following diseases: Measles, Mumps and Rubella (MMR), Hepatitis B, and Meningitis.
 In addition, Tuberculine skin testing may be required in certain situations.
 Please click here for detailed information on immunization requirements.

-Staff at Rutgers Health Services can assist students by providing necessary immunizations (incurs a fee for the vaccine), drawing blood for immune titers (may incur a small fee), and by entering your information into the University computer database.
+Staff at Rutgers Student Health can assist students by providing necessary immunizations (incurs a fee for the vaccine), drawing blood for immune titers (may incur a small fee), and by entering your information into the University computer database.

 If you are not feeling well and would like to be seen by one of our clinicians, you should call the appointment line.
 Appointments are usually available within 24 hours by calling (732) 932-7402, or click here to access the online scheduling tool.